Head-on collision: Road transport

 Head-on collisions are an often fatal type of road traffic collision.
 The NHTSA defines a head-on collision thusly:

 In Canada, in 2017, 6,293 vehicles and 8,891 persons were involved in head-on collision, injuring 5,222 persons and killing 377 other.

-U.S. statistics show that in 2005, head-on crashes were only two percent of all crashes, yet accounted for ten percent of U.S. fatal crashes.
+U.S. statistics show that in 2005, head-on crashes were only two per cent of all crashes, yet accounted for ten per cent of U.S. fatal crashes.
 A common misconception is that this over-representation is because the relative velocity of vehicles travelling in opposite directions is high.
 While it is true (via Galilean relativity) that a head-on crash between two vehicles traveling at 50 mph is equivalent to a moving vehicle running into a stationary one at 100 mph, it is clear from basic Newtonian Physics that if the stationary vehicle is replaced with a solid wall or other stationary near-immovable object such as a bridge abutment, then the equivalent collision is one in which the moving vehicle is only traveling at 50 mph., except for the case of a lighter car colliding with a heavier one.
 The television show MythBusters performed a demonstration of this effect in a 2010 show.

 In France, in the years 2017 and 2018, 2563 and 2556 head-on collisions (collision frontales) outside built-up area outside motorways killed 536 and 545 people respectively.
 They represent about 16% of all the fatalities including the ones on motorways and within built-up area.

-In Quebéc, head-on collisions are involved in eight percent of work-related issues, but this figure rises to 23 percent when the vehicles involved are in a rural zone where the maximum speed is greater than 70 km/h.
+In Quebec, head-on collisions are involved in eight per cent of work-related issues, but this figure rises to 23 per cent when the vehicles involved are in a rural zone where the maximum speed is greater than 70 km/h.

 Head-on collisions, sideswipes, and run-off-road crashes all belong to a category of crashes called lane-departure or road-departure crashes.
 This is because they have similar causes, if different consequences.
 The driver of a vehicle fails to stay centered in their lane, and either leaves the roadway, or crosses the centerline, possibly resulting in a head-on or sideswipe collision, or, if the vehicle avoids oncoming traffic, a run-off-road crash on the far side of the road.